If an employee needs time off work to look after someone

 The amount of time off an employee takes to look after someone must be reasonable for the situation.
-For example, they might take 2 days off to start with, and if more time is needed, they can book holiday.
+For example, they might take 2 days off to start with, and if more time is needed, they can book paid holiday ('annual leave').

-If a dependant such as a partner, child or relative in the same household gets coronavirus symptoms, they should receive Statutory Sick Pay (SSP) as a minimum for this time.
+If an employee needs to self-isolate because a dependant has COVID-19 symptoms or tests positive for COVID-19, the employee should receive Statutory Sick Pay (SSP) as a minimum for this time.

 Disruptions to schools and childcare services will have an effect on care and working arrangements.
 This may be an anxious time for parents, and employers may still need to plan cover at work.

 If employees need emergency time off for childcare or to make new arrangements, they can use: